leblancd/kube-v6/README.md

 ## Configure the kube-dns Kubernetes service address in kubelet startup config
 When the kubelet systemd service is started up, it needs to know what nameserver address that it will be configuring in the /etc/resolv.conf file of every pod that it starts up.
 Since kube-dns provides DNS service within the cluster, the nameserver address configured in pods needs to be the Kubernetes service address of kube-dns.

 By default, when kubeadm is installed, the kubelet service is configured for the default IPv4 service address of 10.96.0.10 via a --cluster-dns setting in the /etc/systemd/system/kubelet.service.d/10-kubeadm.conf file.
-But for a Kubernetes cluster running in IPv6-only mode, the kube-dns service address will be the :10 address in the Kubernetes service CIDR.
+But for a Kubernetes cluster running in IPv6-only mode, the kube-dns service address will be the :a address in the Kubernetes service CIDR.
 For example, for the Kubernetes service CIDR shown in the example topoogy above, the kube-dns service address will be:
 ```
-fd00:1234::10
+fd00:1234::a
 ```

 #### TODO: Modify the step below to use 10-extra-args.conf dropin file rather than 10-kubeadm.conf.

 To modify kubelet's kube-dns configuration, do the following on all nodes (and your master, if you plan on un-tainting it):
 ```
-KUBE_DNS_SVC_IPV6=fd00:1234::10
+KUBE_DNS_SVC_IPV6=fd00:1234::a
 sudo sed -i "s/--cluster-dns=.* /--cluster-dns=$KUBE_DNS_SVC_IPV6 /" /etc/systemd/system/kubelet.service.d/10-kubeadm.conf
 ```